John Cale

 In November Helen Of Troy is released, the third and final studio on the Island label.

-The record company replaced the track Leaving It Up to You with Coral Moon, because it mentioned Sharon Tate, film director Roman Polanksi's wife, who was killed on August 9, 1969 by the Charles Manson gang.
+The record company replaced the track Leaving It Up to You with Coral Moon after the first pressing, because it mentioned Sharon Tate, film director Roman Polanksi's wife, who was murdered on August 9, 1969 by the Charles Manson gang.
+The CD version of the album contains both tracks.
+The label had no trouble with including it on the "best of" Guts album in 1977.

 Cale considered the tapes for this album as demos and was furious when it hit the shops without his prior consent.